NLog/NLog.github.io/_posts/2015-06-24-extending-nlog-is-easy.md

 {% endhighlight %}

 ###How to pass configuration options to the layout render?
-Just create public properties on the Layout Renderer.
+Just create public properties on the layout renderer.
 The properties could be decorated with the `[RequiredParameter]` and `[DefaultParameter]` attributes.
-The `[DefaultParameter]` is can be passed to the layout renderer without using the name.
+The `[DefaultParameter]` can be passed on to the layout renderer without using the name.

-for example:
+For example:

 {% highlight csharp %}
 [LayoutRenderer("hello-world")]